dgraph-io/dgraph/README.md

 ## Quick Testing

 ### Single instance via Docker
-There's a docker image that you can readily use for playing with DGraph.
+There's a docker image that you can readily use for playing with Dgraph.
 ```
 $ docker pull dgraph/dgraph:latest
 # Setting a `somedir` volume on the host will persist your data.